cvmfs-contrib/cvmfs-csi/docs/how-to-use.md

 ## Troubleshooting

+### `Too many levels of symbolic links`

+When accessing a CVMFS repository you may get `Too many levels of symbolic links` error (`ELOOP` error code).
+This is most likely caused by missing `mountPropagation: HostToContainer` in Pod's `volumeMounts` spec.

+Please follow [Example: Automounting CVMFS repositories](#example-automounting-cvmfs-repositories) guide on how to define `volumeMounts` for automounts.

 ### `Transport endpoint is not connected` or repository directory empty

-When accessing a CVMFS repository you may get `Transport endpoint is not connected` error, or an empty directory.
-This is most likely caused by the CVMFS CSI node plugin Pod being restarted (e.g. due to a crash, DaemonSet update, etc.), which then means losing FUSE processes that managed the CVMFS mounts, making it impossible to access them again.
+When accessing a CVMFS repository you may get `Transport endpoint is not connected` error (`ENOTCONN` error code), or an empty directory.
+This is most likely caused by the CVMFS CSI node plugin Pod having been restarted (e.g. due to a crash, DaemonSet update, etc.), which then means losing FUSE processes that managed the CVMFS mounts, making it impossible to access them again.

 To fix this, restart all Pods (`kubectl delete pod ...`) on the affected node that were using CVMFS volumes.